ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-github.md

 ---
-title: "Github"
+title: "Version control with git and Github"
-teaching: 30
+teaching: 45
-exercises: 60
+exercises: 45
 questions:
 - "What is version control?
 How do I use it?"
 - "What is the difference between `git`and Github?"